-- Without the right work culture and competencies, we may hamper our efforts to attain our SHIFT25 goals. - Inability to attract and retain high-quality talent.
-Increased employee dissatisfaction rate - Increased employee dissatisfaction rate. - Increased turnover rate. - Employee morale and productivity will be impacted. - Disengaged employees may tarnish the company's reputation by sharing their negative experiences.
+- Without the right work culture and competencies, we may hamper our efforts to attain our SHIFT25 goals. - Inability to attract and retain high-quality talent.Increased employee dissatisfaction rate. - Increased employee dissatist Increased turnover rate - Increased turnover rate. - Employee morale and productivity will be impacted. - Disengaged employees may tarnish the company's reputation by sharing their negative experiences.